-Gang Identification: Grooming, accessories or clothing which local law enforcement or other community agencies currently consider to be gang related are prohibited.
-These may include but are not limited to items with gang names, initials or monikers, gang related tattoos or scars, and any manner of grooming or dress which by its color, arrangement, trademark or other attribute is gang related.

-Harassment: Any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such person and serves no legitimate purpose.

-Hazing: Any action or situation, whether on or off school premises, that recklessly or intentionally, endangers the mental or physical health or safety of a student for purposes such as, but not limited to, initiation or admission into or affiliation with any school-sanctioned activity or organization.

-Homicide: The unlawful killing of one human being by another.

-In-School Suspension/Detention: The temporary removal of a student from the student's regular school program and placement in an alternative program, under the supervision of school district personnel, for a period not to exceed ten (10) school days.
-The student remains in attendance for the school day(s) assigned and is allowed to continue appropriate curriculum standards without academic penalty.

-- Kidnapping: Forcibly or by threat, confining, abducting or imprisoning another person against his/her will and without lawful authority. - Motor Vehicle Theft: The theft or attempted theft of a motor vehicle, including, but not limited to, cars, trucks, motorcycles, and mopeds.
+- Gang Identification: Grooming, accessories or clothing which local law enforcement or other community agencies currently consider to be gang related are prohibited.
+These may include but are not limited to items with gang names, initials or monikers, gang related tattoos or scars, and any manner of grooming or dress which by its color, arrangement, trademark or other attribute is gang related. - \ Harassment: (Insulting behaviors) Any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such person and serves no legitimate purpose. - \# Hazing: Any action or situation that endangers the mental or physical health or safety of a student at a school with any of grades 6 through 12 for purposes of initiation or admission into or affiliation with any school-sanctioned organization.
+"Hazing" includes, but is not limited to: (a) pressuring, coercing, or forcing a student to participate in illegal or dangerous behavior, or (b) any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements. - \# Homicide: (Murder, manslaughter) The unjustified killing of one human being by another. - In-School Detention: The temporary removal (from 5 minutes up to 3 periods) of a student from the classroom in order for the student to de-escalate their behavior, then process and problem-solve the situation in order to positively reintegrate back into the classroom setting. - In-School Suspension: The temporary removal of a student from the student's regular school classes/program and placement in an alternative class/program, under the supervision of a school district personnel, for a period not to exceed ten (10) school days.
+The student remains in attendance for the school day(s) assigned and is allowed to continue appropriate curriculum standards without academic penalty. - \# Kidnapping: (Abduction of an individual) Forcibly, or by threat, confining, abducting or imprisoning another person against his/her will and without lawful authority. - \# Motor Vehicle Theft: The theft or attempted theft of a motor vehicle, including, but not limited to, cars, trucks, motorcycles, and mopeds. - \# Other Major: (major incidents that do not fit within the other definitions) Any serious, harmful incident resulting in the need for law enforcement intervention not previously classified.
+Examples: Student producing or knowingly using counterfeit money, participating in gambling activities, possessing child pornography, or possessing drug paraphernalia. - Out-of-School Suspension: The temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal/designee, for a period not to

-Out-of-School Suspension: The temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal/designee, for a period not to exceed ten (10) school days, beginning at the end of the school day, and remanding of the student to the custody of the parent with specific homework assignments to complete.
+- exceed ten (10) school days, beginning at the end of the school day, and remanding of the student to the custody of the parent with specific homework assignments to complete.
 [F.S.
-1003.01(5)]
+1003.01(5)] - \# Physical Attack: Physical attack refers to an actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual.